📚 SvelteKit Port #

 This video might be useful if you’re just getting going with SvelteKit and are stuck on

-changing the default SvelteKit port.
+changing the default behaviour for SvelteKit ports.
 Here we are talking about the port SvelteKit

 runs on when you fire up a

-pnpm run dev.
-By default SvelteKit will run on port 3000
+pnpm dev.
+By default SvelteKit will run

-and if you already have another tool running on that
+5173.
+If you already have another tool running on that

-available on your device.
-We also see how to install SvelteKit for your new project.
+prefer.
+As well as all that, we see how to install SvelteKit for your new project.